 - Poets resident in any part of the world are eligible

-The last edition of the BPPC (May 2018) was won by Alhassan Rabiu.
+The last edition of the BPPC (April/May 2020) was won by Osadolor Williams Osayande, Fortune Ben, and Oladimeji Adam Adedayo.

-The overall winner of the BPPC 2018 (February to September 2018) will be awarded the Albert Jungers Poetry Prize (AJPP) 2018.
-Kanyinsola Olorunnisola won the prize in 2016 while Ogwiji Blessing emerged winner in 2017.
+The best entry of the season (February 2020 to September 2020) will be awarded the Albert Jungers Poetry Prize (AJPP) which was won by Emmanuel Faith in 2019.